fusioncharts/dev_centre_docs/chart-guide/chart-configurations/drill-down.md

 The chart when configured using above feature, looks like as shown below:

-{% embed_chart chart-configurations-drill-down-example-3.js %}
+{% embed_chart chart-configurations-drill down -example-3.js %}

 Click [here](http://jsfiddle.net/fusioncharts/28nqcyu7/) to edit the above chart.

 ### In a frame

 When defining the `link` attribute, precede the target URL with `F-` to open the link in a frame.
-You can open links in specified frames on the web page, which is useful when you need to create simulated drill-down boards and dashboards.
+You can open links in specified frames on the web page, which is useful when you need to create simulated drill down  boards and dashboards.

 Refer to the code below: